pyscf/pyscf.github.io/source/theory/dft.rst

 -----

 Another XC functional library that PySCF supports is xcfun (http://dftlibs.org/xcfun/).
-Xcfun library can evaluate arbitrary derivatives of XC functionals.
+The Xcfun library can evaluate arbitrary derivatives of XC functionals.
 The predefined compound functionals in xcfun are

 =============  ========================================